Ida B. Wells, Black journalist and suffragist, honored with new Barbie doll

 Wells, who was also known as Wells-Barnett after she married prominent Black lawyer and writer Ferdinand Barnett in 1895, worked to confront racism in the women’s suffrage movement and wrote extensively on her belief in the power of the vote to protect Black people from the horrors of oppression, lynching and racial terrorism.

-Widely regarded as one of the most fearless women in U.S. history, Wells stood less than five feet tall and began her activism after she was expelled from her local college following a dispute with the university president.
+Widely regarded as one of the most courageous women in U.S. history, Wells stood less than 5 feet tall and began her activism after she was expelled from her local college following a dispute with the university president.

 After a yellow fever epidemic killed her parents, she was left to raise her siblings, taking a teaching job to support her family, according to the National Women’s History Museum.

-After the lynching of one of her friends, Wells “turned her attention to white mob violence,” the museum said, investigating cases and publishing her findings in pamphlets and local newspapers in Memphis, enraging locals and putting her life at risk.
+After the lynching of one of her friends, Wells “turned her attention to white mob violence,” the museum said, investigating cases and publishing her findings in pamphlets and newspapers in Memphis, enraging locals and putting her life at risk.

 “I felt that one had better die fighting against injustice than to die like a dog or a rat in a trap,” Wells later wrote in her memoirs.

-She traveled internationally, particularly to Europe, shedding light on lynching to foreign audiences.
+She traveled internationally, particularly to Europe, shedding light on lynching for foreign audiences.
 Wells died in 1931 in Chicago, where she had focused on issues of urban reform and social inequality.